LucasAlvesCampos/data-lakehouse-simulation/README.md

 Uncheck Encryption box

-Click save and you are finally done setting up your Lakehouse
+Click save and you are finally done setting up your Lakehouse!

+Now you can explore it using Dremio to view your data and query

 ### Quick Start to run Application